Interactive Brokers review

 Yes, Interactive Brokers is global as Interactive Brokers is available in over 194 countries.

-Interactive Brokers is a global trading platform in the sense that it operates in 194 countries including nations in Europe, Asia, Oceania, and Africa.
-Major countries Interactive Brokers covers include the UK, Germany, Australia, South Africa, Thailand and China.
+Interactive Brokers is a global trading platform in the sense that it operates in 194 countries including nations in Africa, Asia, Oceania, and Europe.
+Major countries Interactive Brokers covers include the UK, Germany, South Africa, Thailand, China and Australia.
 Interactive Brokers has a total of more than 10,000 users.

 Interactive Brokers review